Environmentalism

 Agriculture and Food Security

-Bioengineered (BE) crops modified by genetic engineering allow scientists to either modify an existing trait in a plant or transfer a desirable trait from another plant.
-The plant biotechnology processes employed to develop BE crops are the most intensively studied and strictly regulated approaches to crop improvement in agricultural history.
+Bioengineered (BE) crops modified by genetic engineeringOpens in a new tab. allow scientists to either modify an existing trait in a plant or transfer a desirable trait from another plant.
+The plant biotechnologyOpens in a new tab. processes employed to develop BE crops are the most intensively studied and strictly regulated approaches to crop improvement in agricultural history.

 BE crops can be developed to have a higher resistance to a pest (insect resistance), disease, chemical, or climate change.
 In traditional farming, farmers were choosing the seeds based on natural selection — they chose plants that were resistant to disease, chemicals, and climate change, and used them for farming.
 In plant breeding, scientists work to make new hybrid plants via cross pollination and BE methods, and farmers can choose any of them.